-If you are Medicare-primary (Medicare pays before NYSHIP) and enrolled in a NYSHIP HMO, you will have one of the two following types of coverage:

-No Medicare benefits outside the HMO service area: With a Medicare Advantage Plan, all Medicare and HMO benefits are provided through the plan.
+If you are Medicare-primary (Medicare pays before NYSHIP) and enrolled in a NYSHIP HMO, you will have no Medicare benefits outside the HMO service area.
+With a Medicare Advantage Plan, all Medicare and HMO benefits are provided through the plan.
 You must follow the HMO's requirements and use their providers.
 You may not receive any benefits from Medicare or that HMO if you choose to receive care outside your HMO other than for those services as specified in the plan contract.
 Check plan documents for any limitations or exclusions.